Denisa White FdSc, MBACP registered member

 Training, qualifications & experience

-Alongside my private practice I also worked as an Honorary youth counsellor for YMCA Dialogue based at Collyer's College in Horsham.
-When working with youth I have come across presenting issues such as peer pressure, finding their own identity, family dynamics, career choices and many more.
+When working with youth I have come across presenting issues such as peer pressure, finding own identity, family dynamics, career choices, sexuality and many more.
+Being young and not knowing which direction to take in life can be extremely challenging, frustrating and overwhelming.

 To help me to be the best I can in my profession I am a member of the British Association for Counselling and Psychotherapy.
 Being a member means I abide by their Ethical Framework for the Counselling Professions.
 The Ethical Framework is based on principals of autonomy, respect, trustworthiness, avoiding harm to clients and promoting client's well-being.
 I undertake continues personal and professional development (CPD) and as required, my work is regularly overseen by a qualified clinical supervisor.